-More details of the codes used for teacher assessment can be found in Annex A and in STA's guidance for submitting teacher assessment data.
+More details of the codes used for teacher assessment can be found in STA's guidance for submitting teacher assessment data.

 At LA and school level, pupils with pending maladministration (S), missing (M) and pupil took the test/was assessed in a previous year (P1) are also included.
 LA figures cover state-funded schools in England, including academies, free schools and state-funded special schools.